Myles Smith

-Myles Michael Smith-Thompson (born 3 June 1998) is a British singer and songwriter from Luton, England.
+Myles Michael Smith-Thompson (born 3 June 1998) is a British singer.
 He is best known for his 2024 singles "Stargazing" and "Nice to Meet You".
+His debut studio album, My Mess, My Heart, My Life. was released on 19 June 2026.

 Early life

 Smith was born to a British Jamaican family in Luton on 3 June 1998 and raised in an ethnically diverse community.
 He grew up listening to a broad range of music, including pop-punk, singer/songwriters, and hip-hop.
 As his interest in music grew, he bought a guitar and learned to play.
 He began performing covers at parties and open-mic nights, focusing on songwriters such as Ed Sheeran, Marcus Mumford, and Chris Martin.

 From a young age, Smith taught himself to play guitar and piano, and by the age of 12, he was performing at local open-mic nights.
 Growing up in Luton, he was influenced by the town's cultural diversity and local music scene, which included family pubs and Irish music.
 This environment encouraged him to break boundaries and develop his individual musical style.

-Smith holds a degree in sociology from the University of Nottingham, having graduated in 2019.
+Smith graduated in 2019 sociology from the University of Nottingham, having graduated in 2019.

 Career

-Smith began posting on TikTok and in the autumn of 2022, a clip posted caught the attention of Eric Parker, an attorney and CEO of Extended Play Music Group, who offered to be Smith’s manager.
+Smith began posting on TikTok and in the autumn of 2022, a clip posted caught the attention of Eric Parker.
+An attorney and CEO of Extended Play Music Group, Parker offered to be Smith’s manager.

-Together, they took an unconventional approach, building an audience before making a record.
-Smith kept posting online, recording covers of songs to cultivate a following that would be receptive to the sorts of original tracks he wanted to write.
-He first gained significant attention with his covers, including Amber Run's "I Found".
-In late 2023, Myles released several singles including "My Home" and "Solo".
+Smith gained significant attention from his covers of popular songs, including Amber Run's "I Found".
+In late 2023, Smith released several singles, including "My Home" and "Solo".
 This online success led to a record deal with Sony Music.

 In March 2024, Smith released his debut EP, You Promised a Lifetime.

-"Stargazing" was released on 10 May 2024 and was written by Smith, Jesse Fink, and Peter Fenn, the latter of whom produced it.
-The song contains themes of "self-discovery and introspection", with Myles describing the inspiration as being rooted in the idea of lifelong love, conceived during his time in Los Angeles earlier in the year.
+Smith released "Stargazing" released on 10 May 2024.
+It was written by Smith, Jesse Fink, and Peter Fenn, the latter of whom produced it.
+The song contains themes of "self-discovery and introspection", with Smith describing the inspiration as being rooted in the idea of lifelong love, conceived during his time in Los Angeles.
+The single exploded in popularity, charting the No. 1 spot on the Billboard Alternative Airplay chart for a week in September 2024, and as of September 2026 surpassed a billion streams on Spotify.

-Myles, a native of Luton, performed on the BBC Music Introducing Stage at the Radio 1 Big Weekend on 25 May 2024.
+Smith performed on the BBC Music Introducing Stage at the Radio 1 Big Weekend on 25 May 2024.
 The event, held at Stockwood Park in his hometown, was his first festival performance.
 His performance was supported by BBC Music Introducing, a platform by BBC Radio for unsigned, undiscovered, and under-the-radar UK music talent.
 His performance was specifically supported by BBC Three Counties Radio.
 He won the BBC Introducing Artist of the Year award for 2024.
 A year later, he performed on the main stage of BBC Radio 1 Big Weekend.